PauGuillamon/oolog/README.md

 make sample_001     // will only build sample 001
 ```
 ### Add files to project
-Add the `src/oolog.cpp` file to your project and add the `include/` as include directory.
+Add the `src/oolog.cpp` file to your project and add the `include/` folder as include directory.

 If you are going to use any of the printers provided by **oolog**, add the printers you need from `src/printers/xxx.cpp` and add the `include/printers/` folder as include directory to your project.